tilgovi/dom-node-iterator/README.md

 Installation
 ============

-There are a few different ways to include the library.

-With a CommonJS bundler to `require('node-iterator-shim')`:
+With a CommonJS bundler, use npm and then `require('node-iterator-shim')`

-    npm install dom-seek
+    npm install node-iterator-shim

-With a script tag, include one of the scripts from the `dist` directory.
+With a script tag, include one of `node-iterator-shim.js` or the minified `node-iterator-shim.min.js` from the `dist` directory.

-RequireJS and other AMD loaders should be able to wrap the CommonJS module in index.js.
+With AMD loaders, these scripts should also work.

 Usage
 =====

-## `nodeIteratorShim.install()`

-Installs the shim, so that objects returned by `document.createNodeIterator` support the full interface.

-If the browser already supports the full interface then this function does nothing.
-It should always be safe to call it.
+### `install()`

+Installs the shim by replacing the default `document.createNodeIterator` method.
+This should always be safe to do, as it will not interfere with the functionality of browsers that have sufficient support.

+In a browser, call `nodeIteratorShim.install()`.
+With a module system, this function is the default and only export:

+    var nodeIteratorShim = require('node-iterator-shim')
+    nodeIteratorShim();

+or in ES6:

+    import nodeIteratorShim from 'node-iterator-shim';
+    nodeIteratorShim();

-## `createNodeIterator(root, whatToShow, [filter])`
+### `document.createNodeIterator(root, whatToShow, [filter])`

-Creates a new instance of `NodeIterator`.

 See [the documentation at the Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/API/NodeIterator) for more information about using `NodeIterator`.